epam/edp-nexus-operator/docs/api.md

         <td><b>id</b></td>
         <td>string</td>
         <td>
           ID is the id of the role.
-ID should be unique across all roles.
-Do not edit this field after creation.
-Otherwise, the role will be recreated.<br/>
+ID should be unique across all roles.<br/>
         </td>
         <td>true</td>
       </tr><tr>